 Otaru (小樽市), a little to the north of Sapporo, is a canal city well-known for glass work.
-It is worth a visit and you can try your hand at glass-blowing (for a fee).
+It is worth a visit, and you can try your hand at glass-blowing (for a fee).
 Asahikawa (旭川市) is still further north and is the second city of Hokkaidō.
 The streets are dotted with sculptures, and the local museum has works by Rodin and other masters.
-In February the city holds its own Snow Festival,similar to Sapporo’s, and in the summer you can see the Ainu Village Festival, reminder of the days when this was a large Ainu settlement.
+In February the city holds its own Snow Festival, similar to Sapporo’s, and in the summer you can see the Ainu Village Festival, a reminder of the days when this was a large Ainu settlement.

 For onsen in general, some of the most famous locations are Noboribetsu in southwestern Hokkaidō, Mount Maru, also known as Esan Maruyama (恵山丸山) on the Pacific Coast, and Jozankei (定山渓) Valley just outside Sapporo, but there are many others.

-Hokkaidō is big, and it can take a lot of time to get around it all, so if you are on a tight schedule you will have to prioritize what you want to see.
-Most people arrive near Sapporo or in that part of Hokkaidō, so it is a good idea to a short stay on that area.
-If you are going to be in Hokkaidō for longer, consider trips to Rishiri-Rebun-Sarabetsu National Park in the north(although perhaps not in winter), Daisetsuzan National Park in the center of the island for excellent hiking and skiing, and Kushiro-Shitsugen and Akan National Parks on the east coast.
+Hokkaidō is big, and it can take a lot of time to get around it all, so if you are on a tight schedule, you will have to prioritise what you want to see.
+Most people arrive near Sapporo or in that part of Hokkaidō, so it is a good idea to a short stay in that area.
+If you are going to be in Hokkaidō for longer, consider trips to Rishiri-Rebun-Sarabetsu National Park in the north(although perhaps not in winter), Daisetsuzan National Park in the centre of the island for excellent hiking and skiing, and Kushiro-Shitsugen and Akan National Parks on the east coast.
 Shiretoko Hanto National Park in the northeast is also easily accessible from Kushiro and well worth a trip (although perhaps a little severe in the winter).